usharma16/ClintonCAT/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as a commuinity **pledge to be civil, love Clinton and fight against consumer explotaition**.
+We as a commuinity **pledge to be civil, love Clinton and fight against consumer exploitaition**.

 ## Our Mission